mumuki/mulang/README.md

 ### TypeAlias

+> A `TypeAlias` represents a synonym for a type, like the `type` declaration in Haskell and Scala or C's `typedef`.
+> It is a typical statically typed functional programming feature.

 #### Syntax

 ```haskell
 (TypeAlias Identifier)
 ```

-#### Semantics

-A `TypeAlias` represents a synonym for a type, like the `type` declaration in Haskell and Scala or C's `typedef`.
-It is a typical statically typed functional programming feature.

 #### Haskell Example